-The 2006 Voces Cabernet Sauvignon has an opulent nose.
+The 2006 Voces Cellars Cabernet Sauvignon has an opulent nose.
 The influence of the American oak shows nice notes of baked cinnamon and other pleasing spices often associated with the winter holidays.
 The mouth feel is fairly soft and rounded.
 The tannins are medium bodied, dry and slightly dusty but not overly so.
 The finish is clean with lingering notes of coffee bean.

-The 2006 Voces Petite Sirah is dark and inky in the glass – as this varietal should be.
-As in all his wines the acidity is natural from the vineyard.
+The 2006 Voces Cellars Petite Sirah is noticeably dark in the glass.
+As with all Fernando’s wines, the acidity is natural from the vineyard (no additions).
 This wine is certainly about the fruit on the bouquet and the palate.
 Aromas of luscious ripe dark fruit including black berry and black cherry show and as the wine develops, pleasing notes of chocolate and cinnamon come forward – there is even a hint of sage.
 The mouth feel is soft and supple upon entry but quickly gains in complexity towards the mid palate with flavors of ripe plum.
 The finish is anchored by rounded well-managed lingering tannins.